ihavethatonvinyl/blog/content/conversations/collecting-across-generations-a-talk-featuring-my-daughter-natalie.md

 Two days after we had this conversation, Natalie went to On [Maritime Records ](https://onmaritimerecords.square.site/)in LA and found the above pictured Springsteen album.
 My influence is still there in both taste and action.

 *Natalie Sparaccio is a Long Islander living in L.A., where she is a barista and photographer.
-You can find her work at[ natsparaccio.com,](natsparaccio.com)* you can also find her on [instagram](https://www.instagram.com/natsparaccio/)  and [bluesky](https://bsky.app/profile/natsparaccio.bsky.social)
+You can find her work at[ natsparaccio.com.](natsparaccio.com)* You can also find her on [instagram](https://www.instagram.com/natsparaccio/)  and [bluesky](https://bsky.app/profile/natsparaccio.bsky.social)

 *I Have That on Vinyl is a reader supported publication.
 If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*